VigilVanDijk/VigilVanDijk/README.md

 - 👋 Hi, I’m @VigilVanDijk
-- 👀 I’m interested in learning DSA and AI
+- 👀 I’m interested in learning App Dev and UI
-- 🌱 I’m currently learning C++ and SQL
+- 🌱 I’m currently learning Kotlin, Java and Javascript
-- 💞️ I’m looking to collaborate on complex problems on all things DSA
 - 📫 How to reach me rohitjoshislav@gmail.com

 <!---